trickstercache/trickstercache.org/docs/installing.md

 $ docker run --name trickster -d -v /path/to/trickster.conf:/etc/trickster/trickster.conf -p 0.0.0.0:8480:8480 tricksterproxy/trickster
 ```

-See the [Deployment](./deployment.md) documentation for more information about using or creating Trickster docker images.
+See the [Deployment](./deployment.md) documentation for more information about using or creating Trickster Docker images.

 ## Installing with Kubernetes